AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-011-matthew-unger .md

 “In today's shifting marketplace, your ability to keep your customer is threatened because the rate of digital transformation is accelerating across every sector.”
 Matthew Unger

-Matthew Unger is CEO and Founder of iComply ICO (iComply Investor Services Inc.) a regulatory technology (regtech) platform that automates compliance procedures for initial coin offerings (ICOs), enabling them to be securely utilized as efficient financial instruments.
+Matthew Unger is CEO and Founder of iComply Investor Services Inc. (iComply ICO) a regulatory technology (regtech) platform that automates compliance procedures for initial coin offerings (ICOs), enabling them to be securely utilized as efficient financial instruments.

 iComply ICO streamlines legal, due diligence and accounting processes providing automated checks and balances throughout the issuance, purchase and resale of encrypted digital share certificates.
 Investors, accountants, lawyers, regulators, ICO issuers and marketing firms all benefit from an ecosystem that supports financial literacy, trust, democratization, decentralization and integrity.
-Find out more at  iComplyICO.com
+Find out more at iComplyICO.com and join their telegram channel iComplyICOofficial

 Matthew is passionate about unlocking the opportunities that new technology has to offer us, and future generations.
-Along with his mandate at iComply, Matthew worked with financial services, government, small businesses, and nonprofits to identify ways to better use their technology to create sustainable and ethical automation.
+Along with his mandate at iComply ICO, Matthew worked with financial services, government, small businesses, and nonprofits to identify ways to better use their technology to create sustainable and ethical automation.

 We cover a lot in this episode, so get comfortable and hope you enjoy listening to this episode as much as we enjoyed making it!